JonasMoss/kdensity/paper/paper.md

 copula method of @jones2007miscellanea.
 User defined parametric starts, kernels and bandwidth selectors are also supported.

-The following example uses the \code{airquality} data set from the built-in R package `datasets`.
+The following example uses the `airquality` data set from the built-in R package `datasets`.
 Since the data is positive we use Chen's gamma kernel.
 As the data is likely to be better approximated by a gamma distribution than a uniform distribution, we use the gamma parametric start.
 The plotted density is